Belarusian language: 1917–1920

 In the Belarusian Democratic Republic, Belarusian was used as the only official language (decreed by Belarusian People's Secretariat on 28 April 1918).
-In the Byelorussian SSR, Belarusian was decreed to be one of the four (Belarusian, Polish, Russian, and Yiddish) official languages (decreed by Central Executive Committee of BSSR in February 1921).
+In the Byelorussian Soviet Socialist Republic (BSSR), Belarusian was decreed by the Central Executive Committee to be one of the four official languages – along with Polish, Russian, and Yiddish – in February 1921.

 1920–1930

 Soviet Belarus

 A decree of 15 July 1924 confirmed that the Belarusian, Russian, Yiddish and Polish languages had equal status in Soviet Belarus.

 In the BSSR, Tarashkyevich's grammar had been officially accepted for use in state schooling after its re-publication in unchanged form, first in 1922 by Yazep Lyosik under his own name as Practical grammar.
 Part I, then in 1923 by the Belarusian State Publishing House under the title Belarusian language.
 Grammar.
 Ed.
 I. 1923, also by "Ya.
 Lyosik".

 In 1925, Lyosik added two new chapters, addressing the orthography of compound words and partly modifying the orthography of assimilated words.
 From this point on, Belarusian grammar had been popularized and taught in the educational system in that form.
 The ambiguous and insufficient development of several components of Tarashkyevich's grammar was perceived to be the cause of some problems in practical usage, and this led to discontent with the grammar.

-In 1924–25, Lyosik and his brother Anton Lyosik prepared and published their project of orthographic reform, proposing a number of radical changes.
+In 1924 and 1925, Lyosik and his brother Anton prepared and published their project of orthographic reform, proposing a number of radical changes.
 A fully phonetic orthography was introduced.
-One of the most distinctive changes brought in was the principle of akanye (а́канне), wherein unstressed "o", pronounced in both Russian and Belarusian as //a//, is written as "а".
+One of the most distinctive changes brought in was the principle of akanye, (Note: аканне / akannie) wherein unstressed o is written as а.